Friday, November 30, 2018

 Chicken, fight like a robot!

-For a homebrew release, I must say that I adore the visuals which personally remind me of a cross between Xenon and Leavin' Teramis.
-The palette is gorgeously metallic and I love those shadows which add so much depth to the scenario.
-All sprites are simple but nicely detailed with good animation and I giggle at our protagonist's legs as he walks.
-Yeah, it's funny but nowhere near as entertaining as his "ouch" scream when losing a life (Grrr!!)
+For a homebrew game, I must say I adore the visuals that personally remind me of a cross between Xenon and Leavin' Teramis.
+The palette is gorgeously metallic and I love the shadows which add so much depth to the scenario.
+All sprites are simple but nicely detailed with good animation and I always giggle at our protagonist's legs as he walks.
+Yeah, it's funny but nowhere near as entertaining as his "ouch" scream when losing a life!
+Why didn't he wear rubber gloves?

 Each level has a design that demands lots of time to master the tighter areas.